mysticdevx/cypress-documentation/content/guides/getting-started/writing-your-first-component-test.md

 If we think about what these two tests will need to do, we can see that most of the tests will be identical, with very few differences.
-Additionally, we still need to test the following validation scenarios, which will also require much of the same setup code:
+Additionally, we still need to test that form validation works as expected, which will also require much of the same setup code.

-- it should show Username and Password validation errors if login is attempted without entering username or password
-- it should show a Password validation error if login is attempted without entering password
-- it should show a Username validation error if login is attempted without entering username
-- it should not show any validation errors before login is attempted
+Specifically, in each form-related test:

+- We need to mount the component.
+- We need a spy so that we can assert that the `onLogin` function was called (or not called).
+- We need to interact with one or more of the Username input, Password input, and Login button elements.

+### Writing better tests with beforeEach

 Fortunately, `describe()` is useful both for grouping tests, and also for creating a place where we can define test hooks.